-A surprisingly simple, yet iconic side dish– Cheesy Scalloped Potatoes Gratin is a must-have recipe.
-Tender, thinly sliced potatoes. rich cream, and cozy layers of cheddar cheese make this melt in your mouth casserole irresistible.
+A surprisingly simple, yet iconic side dish– Cheesy Scalloped Potatoes Gratin is a must-have holiday recipe.
+Tender potatoes sandwiched in cozy layers of rich cream and cheese make this melt in your mouth creamy potato cheese casserole irresistible.

 Despite liking them, I got this weird little kick out of calling them ‘rotten’ potatoes.
 Probably because it annoyed my parents.

 With that said, here’s my favorite recipe for scalloped potatoes and potatoes au gratin!

 I decided the differences didn’t matter all that much, and these two classic potato dishes became one.

 Now, whether it’s for a super cozy weeknight side dish or as an essential addition to your next holiday meal, you’ll love these cheesy, scalloped potatoes gratin.

 The leftovers are just as good, maybe even better, the next day.

 Other Cheesy Potato Combo Recipes To Try: